mosip/registration/design/registration/registrtaion-center-remapping.md

 ## Solution

-* As part of the master sync using the machine id + Center Id, if the response contains the string which relevant to the center re-mapping or changed:
+* As part of the master sync using the Machine ID + Center ID, if the response contains the string which relevant to the center re-mapping:
-	* Then update the property[**'mosip.registrtaion.centermappedchanged'**] value as true in the GLOBAL_PARAM table.
+	* Then update the property [**'mosip.registrtaion.centermappedchanged'**] value as 'true' in the GLOBAL_PARAM table.
-   	* Display the alert message as 'You machine has been re-mapped to another center, kindly complete the pending activities' .
+   	* Display the alert message as 'You machine has been re-mapped to another center, kindly complete the pending activities'.
    	* Stop the auto sync process by updating the de-activation flag.
-Henceforth only manual sync process can only be performed until the machine mapping completed.
+Henceforth, only manual sync process can only be performed until the machine mapping completed.
 	* Maintain this status flag in the session context to identify the 'Center Mapping' state.
-* When user clicks on the [New Registration/UIN Update/Lost UIN], if the property [**'mosip.registrtaion.centermappedchanged'**] value as 'true' then don't allow them to proceed.
+* When operator clicks on the [New Registration/UIN Update/Lost UIN], if the property [**'mosip.registrtaion.centermappedchanged'**] has value 'true', then don't allow the operator to proceed.
-* **Triggering Point:** When user clicks on the 'Machine Re-mapping' option in the menu or initiates [New Registration/UIN Update/Lost UIN] the process, if remapping flag is 'true' then invoke the CenterRemappingService - with processCenterMapped() method and display the message as 'Machine cleanup process has been started due to remapping'.
+* **Triggering Point:** When the operator clicks on the 'Machine Re-mapping' option in the menu or initiates [New Registration/UIN Update/Lost UIN] the process, if remapping flag is 'true' then invoke the CenterRemappingService - with processCenterMapped() method and display the message as 'Machine cleanup process has been started due to remapping'.
 * Create the CenterRemappingService - with processCenterMapped() method, which does the following functionalities.
 If the system is online and the operator is not in middle between any of the operations [New Registration/UIN Update/Lost UIN] then do the below process as sequence steps.
   	* Check for any pending packets to be uploaded to the server and waiting for 'PROCESSING' status.
   	* Check for any packets to be approved/ rejected/ upload / sync to the server based on 'Server Status' flag.
   	* Delete the packets and records in the table as below :
-  	* Pre-registration : all packets can be deleted from hard disk and the respective data can be cleaned from tables.
+  		* Pre-registration: all packets can be deleted from hard disk and the respective data can be cleaned from tables.
-    		* Registration {New / Update/ Lost}: packets in the state of [Server Status] 'PROCESSING', 'PROCESSED', 'RE-REGISTER' can be deleted.
+    		* Registration {New/Update/Lost}: all packets in the state of [Server Status] 'PROCESSING', 'PROCESSED', 'RE-REGISTER' can be deleted.
     		* Center specific master tables can be deleted.
    		* Don't delete the data from 'GLOBAL_PARAM' table as this is not specific to any center.
     		* Don't delete record in AUDIT table.
-  	* Once all deletion completed :
+  	* Once all deletion completed:
-    	* Then remove all Users and their respective detail with respect to the current center.
+    		* Remove all users and their respective detail with respect to the current center.
     		* Update the 'mosip.registrtaion.centermappedchanged' flag as false.
     		* Enable the sync process.
     		* Display valid alert [information type] message to inform the user as process completed.
 * If the system is offline we should wait until the system is online and then only this process should initiate.
 * While doing this process we should display the alert stating  **'Upload is going on.
 Please don't close the application'**.
 * Progress bar or uploading image should be displayed in the screen and the background should be fade out.